Aquatic Plants · Rare Species · Growing Guide

 — Complete Guide

-Nelumbo komarovii is the world's coldest-hardy lotus — a living relic found only in Russia's Far East.
-Full germination guide, care tips, and where to buy authentic seeds.
+Nelumbo komarovii is the world's coldest-hardy lotus — a living relic of the Tertiary flora, found only in Russia's Far East.
+This guide covers everything: germination, water depth, climate needs, and common mistakes.

 DifficultyModerate